AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 After you add your SSH public key to your Adobe Commerce on cloud infrastructure account, redeploy all active environments on your account to install the key.

-You can add SSH keys to your account using one of the following methods: Cloud CLI or Project Web Interface.
+You can add SSH keys to your account using one of the following methods: Cloud CLI or Cloud Console.

 ### Add your SSH key using the Cloud CLI